diaspora/diaspora/README.markdown

 Octopress's stylesheets are written in [SASS](http://sass-lang.com).
 If you haven't learned SASS, you should.
 It's the future.
 Octopress also uses [Compass](http://compass-style.org) which is a framework for SASS and contains a great library of SASS mixins which make it trivial to write complicated CSS.
 This is also the future.

 ### Customizing the default theme
 The default theme is comprised of Layout, Typography, Theme, and Partials.
-Octopress also has a library of mixins that act like SASS helpers for styling tasks.
+Octopress also has a library of SASS mixins.

 **Layout**
 Edit the variables at the top of /stylesheets/_layout.sass to configure the primary structural dimensions, including the header, footer, main content, and sidebar.